 As mentioned, VCs will keep a considerable amount of capital to back the fund’s winners.
 This is because of the inherent power law in VC where a majority of the returns are derived from a handful of companies.

 VCs want to keep capital in reserve in order to back their winners and keep the same percentage in ownership.
 These winners become abundantly clear as the fund matures and VCs usually have pro rata rights to invest in subsequent rounds.
-However, there is some debate among VCs about whether it is prudent to instead invest in new companies, rather than backing companies in flat and down rounds.
+Interestingly, there is some debate among VCs about whether it is prudent to invest in new companies, rather than backing companies in flat and down rounds.